 Through our open windows we could hear the chirping of the Maritaca parrots over the rattling of cars on the cobblestone streets.
 The summer rain pelting off the tiled roofs, the clanging of church bells and the chatter of university students out carousing added to the ambient noise of the town.
-Ouro Preto, the Brasilian gold rush town, is a perfectly preserved version of its former glory.
-It had to be thanks to the UNESCO world heritage status it received in 1980.
+Ouro Preto, Brasil, is a perfectly preserved version of its former glory as the centre of the country’s gold rush.
+This historical place in Brazil received its UNESCO world heritage status in 1980.
 From our hotel room in the historical centre of town, I can tell you the city is pretty but it’s definitely not quiet.

 Ouro Preto (which means black gold) was at the epicentre of the Brasilian gold rush.
 Founded in 1696, Ouro Preto is the oldest town in the state of Minas Gerais.
 The areas gold is a distinctive darker colour thanks to the deposits of palladium and iron ore in the area.